Danziger/CarND-T2-P1-Extended-Kalman-Filter/README.md

 - Update division by zero checks to use a saturation value instead of logging out and error.
 - Create methods `EKF::initMatrixes`, `EKF::initState` and `EKF::initNoise`.
 - Create methods `EKF::updateLaser` and `EKF::updateRadar`, which use the internal `R_laser_` and `R_radar_` matrixes, respectively, as well as `EKF::update` and `EKF::updateEKF`, which accept an `R` covariance matrix as a param to be used on the update.
+- Add improved division-by-zero prevention using the macros defined in `EKF.cpp`.

 Data Flow
 ---------